Skip to content

 Step 1

-Drag in a photo of the room you want to redesign so the model restyles your actual space, not a generic render.
+Drag in a photo of the room to redesign so the model restyles your actual space, not a generic render.

 2. Selecting Nano Banana Pro from the model menu in the Renoise Canvas